 Use discount code "steelchallenge" for 5% off at Canada First Ammo and free delivery to the match, just mention the match date at in the comments.

-BTSA range.
-50-meter East/west, 25 meter, and 270 bays.
+BTSA Ranges: 50E/W/N 270 bays.
 Shooters may drop their gear at the top but please park down the road or in the lot as parking at the top is needed for match staff.
-The main road gate and BTSA gates will be opened at about 8:00 am
+The main road gate and BTSA gates will be opened at about 4:30 each evening

-Juniors (under 18, member and non-member)- 1 gun free per match
+Juniors (under 18, member and non-member)- First gun free

 Registration is through Practiscore.
-Please search BTSA 8 stage steel and look for the correct date.
-Shooters need to be registered by midnight on the Friday before the match so that we can confirm squadding and load the scoring tablets.
+Please search BTSA Wednesday night steel and look for the correct date.
+Shooters need to be registered by midnight on the Tuesday before the match so that we can confirm squadding and load the scoring tablets.
 Please ensure to place yourself in a squad before this time if you have a preference, otherwise you will be assigned to a squad.
-We may need to move squadding around if there are too many shooters, or too many new shooters on a squad, to ensure the proper flow of the evening.
-All participants will need to help score/paint/time.
+We may need to move squadding around if there are to many shooters, or too many new shooters on a squad, to ensure the proper flow of the evening.

 Please email Dan B. at firstname.lastname@example.org